• Skip to primary navigation

 Pneumatically powered and cheap as well.
 It sounds like a dream but Belaroko made it a reality.
 The 3100A uses compressed air to push caulk out in precise beads.
 Yes, the cord attaching the gun to the compressor will restrict your motion as you work but the lightweight feel of the gun in your hand will make up for it.
 Compared to battery-operated counterparts it has fewer costs after purchase.

-But unlike most pneumatic guns, the Belaroko 3100A is not very durable.
-Its extra lightweight build is a drawback on its own because the body of the gun tends to dent and crack easily.
+The Belaroko 3100A pneumatic gun, unlike most others, is not very durable.
+Its lightweight build is a drawback because the body of the gun tends to dent and crack easily.
 However, if you live in warm climates and don’t mind a cord limiting your movement, this gun is great for beginners and household use.
-Our favorite feature is the anti-drip guard that stops the flow of caulk when you release the trigger so no more leaves the gun that you don’t want to.
+One of its notable features is the anti-drip guard that stops the flow of caulk when you release the trigger, preventing any excess from coming out of the gun.

 Buying from a renowned manufacturer is always a good idea because they offer warranties to back up the reliability of their claims.
 Makita, a market leader when it comes to hardware tools, doesn’t let us down with a one-year warranty on all its products including the Makita XGC01Z 18V LXT.